ritirai06/SWASTHMATE/README.md

 * **Medical NLP Analysis:** Extracts diseases, findings, measurements, and patient information using a custom **NLP engine**.
 * **AI Recommendations:** Provides personalized suggestions for symptoms using a recommendation engine.
 * **AI Q&A Chatbot:** Uses **Google Gemini** and **Cohere** APIs to answer medical questions in English or Hindi with structured, emoji-rich responses.
+* **Voice Interaction:** Speech-to-text functionality for hands-free interaction with the medical assistant.
 * **Frontend Dashboard:** Clean interface for uploading reports, viewing results, and interacting with the AI assistant.
 * **Secure API Keys:** All API keys (Azure, Cohere, Gemini, AWS) are loaded securely from `.env`.